Natural Alternative Therapies

 You wait a few seconds and when nothing changes, you restart your computer, right?

 Racing, troubled thoughts get your brain stuck.
-You happily go about your day when suddenly they come out of nowhere and literally paralyze you in such a way you can’t think about anything else.
+You happily go about your day when suddenly they come out of nowhere and paralyze you in such a way you can’t think about anything else.

 The anxious irrational thoughts send an unpleasant shock wave through your nervous system.